 Getting started with TikTok lead capturing ads – Marketers’ Edition

-You know what TikTok does, you know TikTok ads are almost here, and you know you will join the trend too once the ads platform is launched officially.
+You know what TikTok does, you know TikTok ads are here, and you know you will join the trend too once the ads platform is launched officially.
 Before the mad-rush begins, you must know what to do to reap the best of results for your business.

 To get started with TikTok lead capturing ads, you will first need to be sure what you want to achieve from these ads.
 That’s your first goal.
 I will tell you why I want to try TikTok lead capturing ads, and how I am going to get going with it.
 For one, TikTok itself states about creating engaging and interesting stories with their ad platform.

 I believe TikTok lead capturing ads will have the same process – using a lead capture form, then redirecting to a landing page, and finally capturing leads that will get added to my segments.
 I will suggest you use an advanced marketing automation tool like Aritic PinPoint.
 The benefit will be long-term.
-Aritic PinPoint is an AI-driven advanced automation suite which can help you automate most of your tasks.
+Aritic PinPoint is an AI-driven advanced automation suite that can help you automate most of your tasks.
 When it comes to lead capturing ads, features like dynamic content on landing pages, anonymous lead nurturing, progressive profiling and dynamic segmentation plays a major role.

 Here’s how you can get started with TikTok lead capturing ads on Aritic PinPoint (like me):